RKGman/mastermind-bot/README.md

 # TODO:

-- Figure out how to "string" together a bunch of button presses
+- Figure out how to initialize the game state (generate a peg color code combo)

-- Add way to generate a "code"

-- Add in the basic loop for the game
+- Figure out how to pass around "state" and guesses